 - Racing thoughts

-- Feeling like they can do a lot of things at once
+- Feeling able to do many things at once without getting tired

-- Feeling very sad, down, empty or hopeless
+- Feeling very down or sad, or anxious

-- Having trouble falling asleep, having trouble staying asleep, or sleeping excessively
+- Having trouble falling asleep, waking up too early, or sleeping too much

 - Having trouble concentrating or making decisions